PaceRIP/paceboard/runs/RUNS.md

 # paceboard/runs

-Directory for run pages created by `generate-runs.py`, corresponding to entries in `runs.xml`.
+Directory for run pages created by `generate.py`, corresponding to entries in `runs.csv`.